 His bike computer, allowed him to race himself, based on previous times.
-His running watch enabled him to gauge an efficient pace and shaved minutes of his runs across the seasons.
+His running watch enabled him to gauge an efficient pace and shaved minutes off his runs across the seasons.
 But in the pool, he had to stop training to check a watch and more importantly wasn't free to fully focus on his form as he was counting laps.

 Julian soon became aware that swimming's a very technical sport and improvement wouldn't come through simply putting in the time and distance in the pool.
 He needed to improve his technique to impact speed and endurance, which he soon learnt was a challenging task if you are constantly keeping tabs on the number of laps in your head.

 In 2015, after investigating a number of different technologies, Julian joined forces with industrial designer Mark Hester, and soon after they came across Sony SmartEyeglass which turned out to be the perfect solution.

-In 2016 Roger Gray joined the SwimAR team and in 2017 they finally had a hydrodynamic sealed case that swimmers could use with their own goggles, to get that realtime data feed-back they've been looking for all these years.
+In 2016 Roger Gray and Clare Hester joined the team and in 2017 we finally had a hydrodynamic sealed case that swimmers could use with their own goggles, to get that realtime data feed-back they've been looking for all these years.

-Finally, in 2016, after years of tinkering with ideas and a few Factory Friday brainstorms, we discovered a technology that made it possible for us to bring a swimmer live data, directly into their line of sight.
+After years of tinkering with ideas and a few Factory Friday brainstorms, discovering the Sony technology made it possible for us to bring a swimmer live data, directly into their line of sight.

-We looked into various AR (augmented reality) technology, but until Sony developed it's SmartEyeglass, nothing came close to what we needed.
+We had looked into a number of other AR (augmented reality) technologies, but until Sony developed it's SmartEyeglass, nothing came close to what we needed.